By Isis Darios

 #10: Set alerts for new reviews

-Another important factor about hotel online reputation is knowing about new reviews and dealing with them as soon as they’ve been posted online, especially the negative ones that may become a bigger issue.
-Luckily, there are some tools to help you monitor what your guests say online, starting with Google Alerts that is free and easy to set up.
+Another important factor in a hotel’s online reputation is knowing about new reviews and dealing with them as soon as they’ve been posted online, especially the negative ones that may become a bigger issue.
+Luckily, there are some tools to help you monitor what your guests say online, starting with Google Alerts which is free and easy to set up.
 Simply go to Google Alerts and enter your company name.
 Other tools include Social Mention for social media networks and Mention.com which comes with a free plan.